The Spring 2016 Honors Program student presenters.

 - Maintain at least a "B" average in all Honors courses.

-Students may receive Honors designation for a regular course if they pursue an Honors project.
-The project deepens engagement in the course content and should be above and beyond the requirements for the standard course.
-Honors projects may be facilitated through lab research, creative production or artwork, archival or literary research, social science study, or service learning.
-Honors Project applications are accepted at the beginning of each semester.
-Deadline to submit an Honors Project application is noon on Tuesday, February 24, 2015.
+Students may receive Honors designation for a regular course if they successfully complete an Honors Project.
+The Project deepens engagement in the course content and should be above and beyond the requirements for the standard course.
+Honors Projects may be facilitated through lab research, creative production or artwork, archival or literary research, social science study, or service learning.
+Honors Project applications are accepted at the beginning of each semester and must be submitted to the Honors Program Coordinator by the end of the 4th week.

 Upcoming Honors Events